misterj05/OpenVR-SpaceCalibrator/README.md

 This is a Linux port of OpenVR Space Calibrator that I plan to maintain going forward.

+This is to be used with SteamVR.
+If you're looking for a calibrator to be used with Monado/WiVRn, see [MoToC GitHub Repository](https://github.com/galister/motoc).

 ## Credits

 - Original code by [pushrax](https://github.com/pushrax)